 "What's the weather going to be today?"
 It's a frequent question that has larger implications for those with lung disease.
 Whether it's summer or winter, rainy or windy, people with lung disease should pay attention to the weather report as sudden changes in the weather as well as extreme weather conditions can provoke lung symptoms.

-Hot weather can be especially hard on people with respiratory disorders.
+Hot and Humid Hot weather can be especially hard on people with respiratory disorders.
 In a 2013 study from the Johns Hopkins University, researchers found a relationship between rising temperatures and the number of emergency hospital admissions for chronic obstructive pulmonary disease (COPD) and respiratory tract infections among people 65 and older.
 Although the reason behind this correlation is not clear, inhaling hot air is known to promote airway inflammation and exacerbate respiratory disorders like COPD.
 Hot weather can also be a trigger for people with asthma.
 Because people with asthma already have inflamed airways, weather is more likely to have an impact, as breathing in hot, humid air induces airway constriction in asthmatics.
 Air pollution can also be a factor impacting summer breathing in those with lung disease, as increased ozone from smog is often seen in the summer months.

-Cold weather, and particularly cold air, can also play havoc with your lungs and health.
+Cold and Dry Cold weather, and particularly cold air, can also play havoc with your lungs and health.
 Cold air is often dry air, and for many, especially those with chronic lung disease, that can spell trouble.
 Dry air can irritate the airways of people with lung diseases.
 This can lead to wheezing, coughing and shortness of breath.

 Be Proactive and Be Prepared While you can't control the weather, you can reduce the impact it has on your lung disease symptoms.
 Stay ahead of the curve by monitoring the weather forecasts and identifying your triggers before going outside.
 You can enjoy your favorite outdoor activities all year round by keeping the following tips in mind: